yuutayamada/mykie-el/README.md

 # Mykie.el | Command multiplexer

 Do you have enough keybinds in Emacs?
 No?
-Then this program strong helps you to add other functions to **a single** keybind.
+Then this program strongly helps you to add other functions to **a single** keybind.

 ## Requirement

 This package needs Emacs 24.3 or higher.

 ## Installation

 You can install from MELPA by M-x package-install RET mykie.

-## Note

-From v0.2.0, quote is not needed anymore when you register keybinds.
-So if you ware already using old mykie.el, please delete needless quotes before you use new mykie.el.
-Also condition's form was changed from v0.2.0.
-See Customizing section if you want to add specific condition.
-And fuzzy order(lazy order) was turn on by default.
-See fuzzy order section too.

 ## Configuration

 Below configuration is common setting for mykie.el.
-You can see more example in example section.
+You can see more example in mykie-example file.
 Note: below `mykie:use-major-mode-key-override` is a bit complex, See below section 'Major-mode's keys overriding' for details.